kkishitajain/COVID-19_Predictor-INDIA-/README.md

 Machine Learning Model that predicts COVID-19 cases in India.

-Requirements :
+#Requirements :
 The following libraries are required to run the code.

-pandas
+1.pandas
-numpy
+2.numpy
-matplotlib
+3.matplotlib
-seaborn
+4.seaborn
-folium
+5.folium
-fbprophet(version 0.6)
+6.fbprophet(version 0.6)